Axionlike Dark Matter Model Involving Two-Phase Structure and Two-Particle Composites (Dimers): Conclusion

 To estimate the dimer lifetime $t=2\tau_0/\Gamma_0$, we use the time scale $\tau_0=mr^2_0/\hbar$ for nonrelativistic axions with mass $m\simeq10^{-22 }\,\text{eV}/c^2$.
-Substituting the scale for the DM halo core $r_0\simeq0.138\,\text{kpc}$ found in Sec.~\ref{S2}, jointly with the numerically obtained value $\Gamma_0\simeq0.148$, {\it we get the encouraging values of lifetime, namely} $t\simeq1.3\times10^7\,\text{yrs}$.
+Substituting the scale for the DM halo core $r_0\simeq0.138\,\text{kpc}$ found in Sec.~\ref{S2}, jointly with the numerically obtained value $\Gamma_0\simeq0.148$, {\it we get the encouraging value of lifetime, namely} $t\simeq1.3\times10^7\,\text{yrs}$.
 This may be sufficient for dimers participation in forming large DM structures.
-But, the fate of dimers depends on the potentials used, which can be of gravitational, stochastic, and even electromagnetic (due to the desired Primakoff effect~\cite{Prim51}) nature.
-Clearly, this requires further study, as well as the production of dimers and other composites in the environment~\cite{HPR17,BKL18}.
+But, the fate of dimers depends on the potentials used, which can be of gravitational, stochastic, and even (dark) electromagnetic (due to the desired Primakoff effect~\cite{Prim51}) nature.
+A reasonable justification for the extra scattering channel(s) needs the existence of internal degrees of freedom in DM particles, allowing them to interact differently.
+In this way, two channels in laboratory experiments with atoms result from energetically different spin configurations in an applied magnetic field.
+Meanwhile, in the case of DM particles, the internal degrees of freedom may be isospin or something else.

+Although in DM-dominated galaxies the scattering length takes on different values~\cite{Harko2011}, caused in our model by the effect of additional interactions with situationally distinct characteristics, its extremely large value, leading to the formation of dimers, does require fine tuning of certain conditions.
+Probably, such tuning may not always occur in all galaxies and appears to be spontaneous.
+However, the emergence conditions for the (unitary) regime of infinite scattering length may be fulfilled during the formation of galaxies along with changes in the parameters of extra interactions (similar to a magnetic field change in the laboratory).

+In addition, we would like to note the need to take into account long-lived dimers in the formation of multicomponent DM halos, which ensures BEC stability according to the results of Ref.~\cite{TBM13}.
+Clearly, these issues requires further study, and likewise the production of dimers and other composites in the environment~\cite{HPR17,BKL18}.

 \acknowledgements

 Both authors acknowledge support from the National Academy of Sciences of Ukraine by its priority project ``Properties of the matter at high energies and in galaxies during the epoch of the reionization of the Universe'' No.~0123U102248.